guanxiaotongyz/Mobile-spotAdviosr/README.md

 ## Structure of the App
 ### 1. Signin or Signup page
 - Users have to lognin to review all the spots written by other users.
+- If users don't have an account, users can just sign up for one.

 <img src="https://github.com/guanxiaotongyz/Mobile-spotAdviosr/blob/main/pictures/Login.png" height="300" alt="loginpage"/>